metaopt/torchopt/README.md

 ```

 ### Zero-order gradient
 When the inner-loop process is non-differentiable or one wants to eliminate the heavy computation burdens in the previous two modes (brought by Hessian), one can choose Zero-order gradient (ZD).
-ZD typically gets gradients based on zero-order estimation, such as finite-difference, or [Evolutionary Strategy](https://arxiv.org/abs/1703.03864)}.
+ZD typically gets gradients based on zero-order estimation, such as finite-difference, or [Evolutionary Strategy](https://arxiv.org/abs/1703.03864).
 Instead of optimizing the objective $F$, ES optimize a smoothed objective.
 TorchOpt provides functional and OOP API for the ES method.
-Refer to the notebook [Implicit Gradient](tutorials/6_zero_order.ipynb) for more guidances.
+Refer to the notebook [Zero-order gradient](tutorials/6_zero_order.ipynb) for more guidances.
 #### Functional API
 ```python
 # Functional API